-For development and reporting to the web, you need software components that manage the flow.
+To develop and publish reporting applications to the web, you need software components that manage the flow.
 A WebFOCUS system comprises several components, including:

 Standard web components.
 A v veb se erver and a web browser tha nt manages the disp olay of webpages.